whadafunk/routerology/docker/compose/compose-doc.md

 ## Docker compose volumes

 Volumes define mount host paths or named volumes that are accessible by service containers.
 You can use volumes to define multiple types of mounts; volume, bind, tmpfs, or npipe.
 If the mount is a host path and is only used by a single service, it can be declared as part of the service definition.
 To reuse a volume across multiple services, a named volume must be declared in the top-level volumes key.

 There is a short and a long syntax for using volumes under services in docker compose:

-### The short syntax,
+### The short syntax

 uses a single string with colon-separated values to specify a volume mount

-> (VOLUME:CONTAINER_PATH),
+        (VOLUME:CONTAINER_PATH),
-> or an access mode (VOLUME:CONTAINER_PATH:ACCESS_MODE).
+        or an access mode (VOLUME:CONTAINER_PATH:ACCESS_MODE).

 **ACCESS_MODE:** A comma-separated , list of options:

    *  rw: Read and write access.
 This is the default if none is specified.
    *  ro: Read-only access.

-### The long syntax,
+### The long syntax

 The long form syntax allows the configuration of additional fields that can't be expressed in the short form

 * type: The mount type.
 Either volume, bind, tmpfs, npipe, or cluster